 You don’t need to use the stove, a microwave, a scale, or any special equipment.
 Even though these are simple and easy to make, they still look pretty and work to moisturize the skin and turn your bath into an aromatherapy spa.

-This aromatherapy bath salts recipe use an essential oil blend called Happiness.
+This aromatherapy bath salts recipe was originally made using an essential oil blend called Happiness.
 It has several oils in it that promote happiness and calming feeling.

 Using a blend makes it easy to get an uplifting aromatherapy scent without buying a lot of different oils.

-These make a wonderful handmade holiday gift or even a teacher gift.
+These make a wonderful any time of the year gifts, including a great teacher gift.
 Who wouldn’t want the gift of an aromatherapy bath salts recipe?

 Most bath salt recipes have Epsom salts, but this is DIY bath salt without Epsom salts and uses magnesium flakes instead.